luhtaf/spiderfoot-fetcher/README.md

 - **Lifecycle**: `for record := range rawChan` → **Exit when channel closes**
 - **Processing**:
   - Grok pattern parsing for organization metadata
-  - CVE enrichment with CISA KEV data (with caching)
+  - CVE enrichment with CISA KEV and EPSS data (with caching)
   - Data validation and transformation
 - **Pattern**: Channel consumer that terminates when upstream closes
 - **Intelligence**: Conditional processing based on scan type